Home

 A butterfly may be capable of laying up to 500 eggs.
 On average however only about 100 will be laid, as many females die before they are able to lay all their eggs.
 Perhaps 95 of those eggs will hatch.
 85 of the resulting caterpillars are likely to be killed by birds, wasps, spiders or parasitoids, leaving just 10 to reach pupation.
 Studies have found that over half of all wild pupae will be eaten, be killed by parasitoids, or die from desiccation, fungal attack, or other causes.

 The net result is that the eggs laid by a single butterfly will, averaged over several years, result in only about 4 adults per generation.
 As many as half of the adult butterflies will be killed before they mate or are able to lay eggs.
 So, despite the ability to produce those 500 eggs and the potential of 500 butterflies, just 2 butterflies will result from each brood of eggs.
-With luck one of these will be a male, and the other a female, and another batch of eggs will be produced.
+With luck one of these will be a male and the other a female, and another batch of eggs will be produced.

 Avian predators